 If a member wishes to start an AVC with Prudential they must contact them directly.
 They can call them on 0800 028 1493 or visit their website.

-Once they have set up the AVC, you'll be sent details including how much payroll need to deduct from their wages, the start date and how to make the payments.
+Once they've set up the AVC, you'll be sent details including how much payroll need to deduct from their wages, the start date and how to make the payments.